In a nutshell

-- There are also exciting museums for kids with areas where the little ones can let off steam with experiments or simulators.
+- There are also plenty of museums for kids, with hands-on areas where little explorers can try out experiments and simulators.

-- If you’re only in London for a weekend, you should still visit at least one museum.
-Our tip: the Tate Modern!
+- If you’re only in London for a weekend, make time for at least one London museum.
+Our tip: the Tate Modern, one of the best museums in London!

 Table of Contents